Why Invest in UK Stocks?

 Investing your savings, obviously according to your risk profile (ranging from very safe assets such as AAA government bonds and precious metals, to very risky assets such as shares of public companies or even startups), is a way to actively participate in the global economic growth, so as not to leave your savings at the mercy of inflation and the possible devaluation of the pound (if you invest in foreign assets), and finally to benefit from the “magic” of compound interest.
 Covid-19 has taught everyone what exponential growth is: wouldn’t it be nice if your invested savings grew like that?
 The sooner you start investing, the more this chain reaction will produce value.
 A common regret among investors is not starting sooner.

 Obviously, this does not mean that you have to jump into stocks trading in the UK without fully understanding the risks, costs and benefits.
-The first part is always research, which can include investing a small amount to understand how it works.
+The first part is to always research, which can include investing a small amount into the best fixed rate ISA so that you can understand how it works.
 Thanks to zero-cost brokers, it is actually possible to experiment as there are no relevant minimum amounts to invest or entry costs.
 But the sooner you start preparing, the sooner you can start investing if you deem it appropriate to do so.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.